astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 to move in complicated, changing patterns, without any observable forces causing the changes in motion (so we make up fictitious forces and call them names like "centrifugal" to make Newton's laws keep working).

-The rules of special relativity only work in inertial reference frames.
+The rules of Special Relativity (SR) only work in inertial reference frames.
 Usually, but not always, this means reference frames that have constant velocity, including zero.
+To deal with accelerating reference frames, which may or may not be inertial, you must turn to the General Theory of Relativity (GR).
+The GR is mostly outside the scope of this book, although [Chapter 13](chGRcon) and [Chapter 14](chGRapp) introduce the main ideas and explore some of the most famous implications.

 ## Important Correlaries to the Postulates

 Nothing physical can travel faster than $c$.
 We will see why in later chapters of this book, but it's important to be aware of that from the beginning.
-Once you demand that a speed be the same in all reference frames, as the first postulate does, the universe will conspire to make sure nothing moves faster than that.
+Once you demand that a speed be the same in all reference frames, as the second postulate does, the universe will conspire to make sure nothing moves faster than that.
 It's important to note that we call this speed "the speed of light", but that's because light, having no inertial mass, moves at the fastest speed possible.
 Light